 Jamie Reid the artist who designed covers for Sex Pistols’ albums dies

+Jamie Reid, the artist who designed covers for Sex Pistols’ albums, dies aged 76

-Reid, 76, helped curate the aesthetic of the punk rock era with his ransom note style.
+Reid, known to many for his ‘God Save the Queen’ artwork, helped curate the aesthetic of the punk rock era with his ransom note style

-Jamie Reid, the artist behind the Sex Pistols’ signature logo and album covers, has died 76.
+Jamie Reid, the artist behind the Sex Pistols’ signature record covers, has died aged 76.

 The designer helped curate the aesthetic of the punk rock era with his approach of using letters cut from newspaper headlines in the style of a ransom note.

-His gallerist, John Marchant, told the PA news agency: “We sadly announce the passing of Jamie MacGregor Reid January 16 1947 – August 8 2023; artist, iconoclast, anarchist, punk, hippie, rebel and romantic.
+His Brighton-based gallerist, John Marchant Gallery, shared the news of his death on Wednesday (9 August).
+An Instagram post reads: “We sadly announce the passing of Jamie MacGregor Reid January 16 1947 – August 8 2023; artist, iconoclast, anarchist, punk, hippie, rebel and romantic.

 “Jamie leaves behind a beloved daughter, Rowan; a granddaughter, Rose; and an enormous legacy.
 Universal Majesty, Verity, Love, Infinite.”

-Born in Croydon, London, in 1947, he went on to study at Croydon Art College where he was involved in a student protest in 1968 alongside artist and impresario, Malcolm McLaren.
+Born in Croydon, London, in 1947, Reid went on to study at Croydon Art College where he was involved in a student protest in 1968 alongside the band’s soon-to-be manager, Malcolm McLaren.

-After leaving the college, he co-founded the political magazine Suburban Press where he developed his style of cut-up graphics and slogans.
+After leaving college, the young artist co-founded the political magazine Suburban Press where he developed his style of cut-up graphics and slogans.

-In late 1975, McLaren asked him to work with the Sex Pistols and he went on to design a great deal of their artwork.
+In late 1975, McLaren asked Reid to work with the Sex Pistols, beginning a significant run of designing the band’s artwork.

-On Twitter, former Sex Pistols bassist Glen Matlock wrote: “So sad to hear the news of Jamie Read’s passing away.
+On the social media site X, formerly known as Twitter, former Sex Pistols bassist Glen Matlock wrote: “So sad to hear the news of Jamie Reid’s passing away.

 “He was an immense talent, a great guy and will be missed.
 A privilege to have known him.”